Saumyadip-Kar/wordnet-3-gui/Readme.md

-Install the requirements with pip install -r requirements.txt
+Install the requirements with
+    pip install -r requirements.txt

-Run the app with python main.py
+Run the app with
+    python3 main.py (use python instead of python3 for windows)